robbert-vdh/yabridge/README.md

   section for instructions on how to set this up.
 This is not necessary for VST3 plugins, as multiple instances of those plugins will always be hosted in a single process by design.
+- When using **REAPER**, make sure that REAPER's plugin bridges are disabled.
+  When this option is enabled REAPER will constantly query all of a plugin's parameters four times per second.
+This can amount to multiple tens of thousands of extra, unnecessary function calls per second, which increases yabridge's CPU usage considerably.
 - **Drag-and-drop** from applications running under Wine to X11 does not yet work, so you won't be able to drag samples and MIDI files from a plugin to the host.
 At least, not directly.
 Because Windows applications have to create